 section, set the following:

-NOTE: The Activation time is not the same as the check-in time.
-Activation time indicates when the visitor’s credentials are activated.
-Check-in time indicates when the visitor profile was created.
-You can set the activation time to a date in the future, which allows you to create visitor profiles in advance.
+NOTE: The Activation date is the same as the check-in date.
+You can set the activation date to a date in the future, which allows you to create visitor profiles in advance.

 - Set an expiration for their profile:

 - Specific date

 - Expires on a specific date and time.

 - Expires a specified number of days after the first use.